Heart Valve Surgery & Other Treatment Options at Tampa General Hospital

 Heart valve surgery is often the best option for treating heart valves that aren’t functioning correctly (also known as structural heart disease).
 While often hereditary, cardiac valve defects can also be caused by wear and tear on the heart or can be the result of a disease.
 Though there are four valves in the heart that open and close when the heart pumps to regulate blood flow, most valve repairs and replacements involve the mitral and aortic valves, which are located on the left side of the heart.

-There are several different types of heart valve surgery that the team at the Tampa General Hospital Cardiovascular Center performs, including minimally invasive catheter-based interventions and open heart procedures.
+There are several different types of heart valve surgery that the team at the Tampa General Hospital Heart and Vascular Institute performs, including minimally invasive catheter-based interventions and open heart procedures.
 These include:

 - Valve repair or replacement – A damaged heart valve is either repaired or replaced with a prosthetic valve.